How I stopped judging myself (the inner critic behind self-development)

 To you, your negative beliefs about yourself may be different but you can still heal your inner critic by giving a new perspective shift to the event that shaped the belief about yourself.

 After all, the meanings you give to your life shape how you experience life, as well as how you see yourself.
-And the judgements of inner critic only exist because of a distorted meaning in the past that you gave about yourself.
+And the judgements of inner critic only exist because of the unloving meaning in the past that you gave about yourself.

 Alongside rewiring the way I felt about my past, what also helped me dissolve the grip of my inner critic was seeing the gift of it all— including the so-called negative perceptions of myself.